observer-learner/SunJay/README.md

 # SunJay
-I am a fast learner and willing to grow individually and collectively
+I am a fast learner who is willing to grow individually and collectively